-Korcula has got to be one of the most beautiful little destinations that I have ever laid my eyes on.
+Korcula has got to be one of the cutest little destinations that I have ever been to.
 Admittedly, I knew next to nothing about this island before our trip to Croatia last year.
 Now, it’s a place that I will never forget.
 For such a small island, it certainly has a lot to offer.
-From beaches to vineyards, and cocktail bars with the best few in town to trendy restaurants and clubs, this is one of Croatia’s most happening islands.
+From beaches to vineyards, and cocktail bars with the best view in town to trendy restaurants and clubs, this is one of Croatia’s most happening islands.
 One day in Korcula was not enough.
 But, it’s all we had time for and we made sure to make the most of it.

-Given the nickname of “Little Dubrovnik” you can expect an island of culture, history, beauty, and electric charm.
-Built on a small peninsula that extends out into the Peljesac channel, the Old Town boasts a medieval look and the same picturesque Venetian-style buildings with red rooftops as Dubrovnik, hence the nickname “Little Dubrovnik.”
+Given the nickname of “Little Dubrovnik” you can expect an island full of culture, history, beauty, and electric charm.
+Built on a small peninsula that extends out into the Peljesac channel, the Old Town boasts a medieval look and the same picturesque Venetian-style buildings and red rooftops like in Dubrovnik.
+Hence the nickname “Little Dubrovnik.”

 In case you’re wondering, there is no airport on the island.
 During summer, there are many direct ferries from the mainland and between islands.
 This would be the easiest and most convenient way to get to Korcula.
 However, there is also the option of using a bus.
 Assuming that you are making your way from Split or Dubrovnik (the closest airports), here are your options: